Draco NAK9 Review: 9mm AK Pistol

 The NAK9 is a great PCC for those AK lovers.
 It features a hinged dust cover for easy access to the spring & guide rod, and the bolt carrier group.
 Its simple design makes it nearly dummy proof when it comes to basic care.
 From a simple field strip, I could tell this would be a very easy gun to clean and maintain.
 It uses a stamped receiver just like traditional AK47s/AKMs and has the same cling sound everyone loves when you rack the bolt.

 While the NAK9 has the classic AK look out of the box, it leaves plenty of room for upgrades.
 This model has been transitioned to a tactical look.
 There are plenty of aftermarket parts for pistol braces, grips, and hand guards.
-The Picatinny rail on the dust cover is a nice addition to come standard on the NAK9, making it ready to add your favorite optic.
+The Picatinny rail on the dust cover is a great standard feature on the NAK9, allowing you to easily attach your favorite optic.

 The rail on top of CAI's AK-style PCC allows for a variety of optics or accessories.